Security News

 }

-In production, it is very useful to be able to configure how an app behaves without having to modify the code and redeploy the entire app.
-That is what configuration is for, it lets you change how the app runs by altering the configuration.
+In production, it's very useful to be able to configure how an app behaves without having to modify the code and redeploy the entire thing.
+That is what configuration is for.
+It lets you change how the app works by running it with different configuration.
 The configuration can come from different places too, like a JSON file, environment variables or maybe arguments to your CLI.

 12 fractured apps really inspired the design of configuration, to summerise it should be: